Today's Best Tech Deals

 Picked by Techconnect's Editors

-The smart locks that have preceded the Level Lock are ugly.
+The smart locks that have preceded the Level Lock (since renamed Level Bolt) are ugly.
 All of them.
 Even the ones that try very hard not to be ugly.
 I mean, the August smart lock was developed in collaboration with Yves Behar’s upscale design company, and it looks like something that fell off a Cylon cruiser.
 And that’s pretty much the best the industry has been able to do.
-(Editor’s note: We haven’t had an opportunity to review the new August Wi-Fi smart lock, but its outward design doesn’t appear appreciably different.)
+(Editors' note: We had an opportunity to review the new August Wi-Fi Smart Lock in July 2020, two months after this review.)

 This review is part of TechHive’s coverage of the best smart locks, where you’ll find reviews of competing products, plus a buyer’s guide to the features you should consider when shopping.